-The school day will start at 8:15 and end at 3:15 for Middle School and 8:30 and 3:30 for High School.
-School will end at 2:00 pm on Wednesdays to provide time for collaborative teacher learning planning.
+The school day will start at 8:15 and end at 3:15 for Middle School and 8:25 and 3:30 for High School.
+On Wednesdays, school will end at 1:00 pm for Middle School and 12:50 pm for High School to provide time for collaborative teacher learning planning.
 This planning time is essential to the EL Education model.
-Please note that for the 2017-18 school year, we will have a staggered dismissal and pick-up time for middle and high schools on Wednesdays.
-High school students will be dismissed at 2:10.
+Please note that some Wednesdays during the school year are regular release days, not early release.
+These dates are noted on the school calendar, available on the school website.